parhamsoltani/chebyshev_filter_eda/README.md

 ## Overview

-This tool implements various classical and modern synthesis methods for Chebyshev filter design, originally based on MATLAB implementations.
+This tool implements various classical and modern synthesis methods for Chebyshev filter design.
+In many situations, it is more important to have the approximation uniformly good across the entire passband.
+A filter that has this uniform approximating property is the Chebyshev filter.
+The magnitude response of the Chebyshev filter ripples between two values in the passband.
+The number of ripples in the passband depends on the order n of the filter.
+The amplitude of the ripple is a free parameter.
 It's particularly useful for:

 - RF/Microwave filter design
 - Analog circuit design education
 - Research in filter synthesis methods
 - Comparative analysis of different realization techniques

+For a lowpass filter, the magnitude function must go to zero as 𝜔→∞.
+Thus, the Chebyshev polynomials should be part of the denominator polynomials of the magnitude function of the filter, where 𝜖 is a free parameter that sets the ripple amplitude.
+By using the square of〖 𝜖𝑇〗_𝑛 (𝜔), both the numerator and the denominator of |𝐻(𝑗𝜔)|^2 are polynomials of 𝜔^2 and have positive values.
+Hence, we call a filter having a squared magnitude function a normalized low-pass Chebyshev filter (in short, Chebyshev filter) of order n.

 ## Features